soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - Ensure that you're auditing the same actions for all mailboxes so you have a consistent mailbox auditing policy across your organization.

 > [!TIP]
-> The important thing to keep in mind is that with this new release, you don't have to do anything to manage mailbox auditing.
-It just works.
+> The important thing to remember is that with this new release, you don't have to do anything to manage mailbox auditing.
 However, if you want to learn more, change the behavior from the default settings, or turn it off altogether, this article can help you with that.

 ## Verify that default mailbox auditing is turned on